audiospace-360v2sa/Audiospace/README.md

    ```bash
    bash demo.sh video_path checkpoint_dir cuda_id
    ```
-💡 *You can also modify `demo.sh` to change the output directory.* The `cases` folder contains some sample 360-degree videos in the equiangular format—make sure your videos follow the same format! 🎥✨
+💡 *You can also modify `demo.sh` to change the output directory.* The `cases` folder contains some sample 360-degree videos in the equirectangular format—make sure your videos follow the same format! 🎥✨

 ---